 It is my belief that the combination of the rise of a fabulously wealthy capitalist elite in the US in the early 1900s and the Soviet revolution in 1917 provided the basic ingredients that fermented during the Great Depression of the 1930s and led to an aggressive fascist element within the capitalist ruling class.
 In the 1930s right-wing capitalists were greatly disturbed by the restrictions placed on their up-until-then freewheeling capitalist adventures caused by the mild concessions the FDR administration made to working people, and they went to work on various projects to establish their uncontested power over US society.

-Agents of Wall Street tried to recruit the popular Gen. Smedley Butler to head a new government after a coup was planned to remove FDR.
+Agents of Wall Street tried to recruit the popular Gen. Smedley Butler to head a new government after a coup was planned to remove FDR (censored, see this instead).
 The next project was to destroy the Soviet Union by supporting the rising corporate-fascist elements in Germany while hiding under the banner of "isolationists".
 (To be sure, there were genuine isolationists, but few among the ruling capitalist class.
 After all, war is good for business!)
-Having failed that, they then quietly went about preparing for takeover of the cumbersome machinery of government after the war.
-It was a project to preserve only the facade of democracy, to rid government and the entire society of the legacy of social democratic laws passed during the FDR administrations and to remove from all institutions any key people who advocated worker interests.
+Having failed that, they then quietly went about preparing for the takeover of the cumbersome machinery of government after the war.
+It was a project to preserve only the facade of democracy, to rid government and the entire society of the legacy of social-democratic laws passed during the FDR administrations and to remove from all institutions any key people who advocated worker interests.
 (If you are not familiar with what happened during these dreadful years, read this Wikipedia summary.)

 While this was going on, they rather stealthily constructed largely unaccountable secret agencies like the CIA and NSA to work outside of the purview of the official government to build a capitalist empire under their control.
 The assassination of Kennedy in 1963 (and his brother a few years later) signaled to all social-democratic and liberal rivals in the capitalist ruling class that a right-wing capitalist deep state had taken control of the US.